 Situation: An owner who is active in the business becomes disabled.

 Problem: The remaining owner is left with the burden of running the business.

-Solution: Have a provision in the ownership agreement that allows the company and/or the remaining owner to purchase the disabled owner’s interest.
+Solution: Have a provision in the partnership or ownership agreement that allows the company and/or the remaining owner to purchase the disabled owner’s interest.

 Situation: An owner is involved in bankruptcy proceedings.

 Problem: An owner’s interest in the business could be transferred during bankruptcy to one of the owner’s creditors or it could be sold to pay the owner’s creditors.